 When it comes down to it, every backpacker is different.
 Not all trekking poles are created equal and each has its own qualities (hopefully).
 You’ll need to consider a few questions before you buy a pair of trekking poles.

-As a backpacker, be on the lookout for a pair of trekking poles that are versatile, durable, kick ass in multiple climates and terrains i.e. the mountains/jungle/desert, and travel easily.
-All of these considerations matter.
+As a backpacker, be on the lookout for a pair of trekking poles that are versatile, durable, kick-ass in multiple climates and terrains i.e. the mountains/jungle/desert, and travel easily.
+All of these considerations matter… and tbf, these Montem poles cover a lot of bases!

 Let’s see how the Montem Ultra Strong trekking poles stack up against the competition.